google-site-verification: googlee136d56c54bcecaa.html

 top of page

-Gerð is attested in the Poetic and Prose Eddas, Heimskringla, and several archaeological artifacts.
-She is a Jötunn, daughter of the frost giant Gymir and mountain giantess Aurboða.
-As such, she represents the wild and untamed forces of nature that care little for humanity.
-However, through her marriage to Freyr, she becomes one of the asyjnr, the major goddesses of Ásgard, and is worshiped in her own right.
-In Heathen tradition, Gerð and Freyr are seen as parents of human dynasties, particularly in Sweden.
+Gerðr is attested in the Poetic Edda, Prose Edda, Heimskringla, and in several archaeological artifacts.
+She is a jötunn—daughter of the frost-giant Gymir and the mountain giantess Aurboða.
+As such, she stands for the wild, untamed forces of nature that move on their own terms, caring little for human order.
+But through her marriage to Freyr, she becomes one of the ásynjur, the honored goddesses of Ásgard, and is worshiped in her own right.
+In the old Heathen view, Gerðr and Freyr are seen as the divine ancestors of human dynasties, especially in Sweden.

 Signs and Symbols